github/developer.github.com/content/guides/working-with-comments.md

 single line in a commit, because it deals with the entirety of the Pull Request.
 For that reason, the endpoint URL for this discussion comes from [the Pull Request Review API][PR Review API].

-The following code fetches all the Pull Review comments made, givn a single Pull Request number:
+The following code fetches all the Pull Request Review comments made, given a single Pull Request number:

     require 'octokit'